 1.38 “Party B Collateral Threshold” means the collateral threshold, if any, set forth in the Cover Sheet for Party B.

-1.39 “Party A Independent Amount" means the amount of unsecured debt, if any, set forth in the Cover Sheet for Party A.
+1.39 “Party A Independent Amount" means the amount , if any, set forth in the Cover Sheet for Party A.

-1.40 “Party B Independent Amount” means the amount of unsecured debt, if any, set forth in the Cover Sheet for Party B.
+1.40 “Party B Independent Amount” means the amount , if any, set forth in the Cover Sheet for Party B.

 1.41 “Party A Rounding Amount” means the amount, if any, set forth in the Cover Sheet for Party A.